Some Hereditary Health Concerns Facing the German Shepherd

 The first thing that comes to mind regarding health concerns facing the German Shepherd is that irresponsible breeding has caused many problems that adversely affect the breed.
 With indiscriminate cross-breeding, the temperament of the breed has become a major cause for concern and many tales of such concerns have been voiced.
 This leads one to conclude that temperament testing of the German Shepherd breeding stock is necessary.

-Many Causes of Worry
+Causes of Concern

 Hip dysplasia as well as other problems with the bones and joints of the German Shepherd is another common health concerns that face the German Shepherd.
 In order to prevent this health problem from occurring, one may need to certify by the Orthopedic Foundation of America that the parents of the puppy as good or excellent.